What is BODY IMAGE? Who can it affect you? How can I get help for it?

 How do I know if I need to seek help: below are some signs of poor BODY IMAGE and if you have any of these- think about asking for help?

-You may have chronic negative obsessive thought about the way you look.
+You may have chronic negative obsessive thoughts about the way you look.